MarcoGorelli/madforhooks/README.md

 Check that test names start with `test`.
 This is useful for finding tests which are meant to be running in CI, but which don't because they are misnamed.

+If there are any false positives, you prevent this tool from flagging them by adding a `# not a test` comment one the line where the function/class is defined.